vincentminutella/lambda-api-gateway/README.md

 The short answer is because I wanted to experiment deploying and integrating an SQS service.
-This turned out to bite me as I am fairly confident it is not possible to pass any other http method besides POST through an API -> SQS -> Lambda integration and if I had just done API -> Lambda, this example would have had more robust CRUD capabilities.
+This turned out to bite me as I am fairly confident it is not possible to pass any other http method (via Terraform) besides POST through an API -> SQS -> Lambda integration and if I had just done API -> Lambda, this example would have had more robust CRUD capabilities.